justnoted/ExpenseTrackerApp/README.md

-# ExpenseTrackerApp
+# Expense Tracker App
-An Expo app to track expenses and debts owed.
+An Expo app made to track your expenses and debts owed by communicating to a local Python API, stored in MongoDB.